aforlorncat1/10-AR-Sunlight/README.md

 ## Conclusion
-This challenge forces us to apply much of what we've covered at Dev Bootcamp: how to organize our code, schema design, Active Record, etc.  We were also directed to look at some more advanced Active Record features.
+This challenge forces us to apply much of what we've covered at Recode: how to organize our code, schema design, Active Record, etc.  We were also directed to look at some more advanced Active Record features.

-Take a few minutes to reflect on this challenge.
-How did it feel?
-Did we know when to apply a concept?
-Did we struggle with how to approach a problem?
-Or how to implement a decision?
-What did we do well?
-Where could we use improvement?
-What can we do to sharpen our understanding and skills as we transition from building command line applications to building web applications?
+Now onwards to Sinatra and Rails!

 [AR Query Interface]: http://guides.rubyonrails.org/v4.2/active_record_querying.html